Airdate: 01/14/1987

 At one point, he experiences doubts about his religious faith, and they step in to restore it—but again, it’s not like a difficult moment of his life in general.

-Actually, the episode feels as though Jonathan and Mark are the ones meant to learn something: it seems like the assignment is actually observe Wally and learn something from him on how to do their own angelic job better.
+Actually, the episode feels as though Jonathan and Mark are the ones meant to learn something: it seems like the assignment is to observe Wally and learn something from him, like how to do their own angelic job better.

 As Wally, in spirit, is already living like an angel.
 And, eventually, he becomes one.